jsolhadden/add-go-portfolio/README.md

 All the grocery list apps I've tried are buggy, too basic, or too complicated.
 I wanted something that would get me through the hassle of making and using a grocery list as fast as possible, without the fluff.

 ## The Solution
-Gliso is a grocery list app that is laser focused on helping you build and use your grocery list in the fastest way possible.
+Add&Go is a grocery list app that is laser focused on helping you build and use your grocery list in the fastest way possible.
 It tries to speed up the list creation process and the in-store list crossing-off process.

 ## Screenshots